cvc5/ethos/user_manual.md

 In ALF as in SMT-LIB version 3.0, a common BNF is used to specify terms, types and kinds.
 In this document, a *term* may denote an ordinary term, a type or a kind.
-Terms are composed of applications, several built-in operators of the language (e.g. for performing computations, see []), and three kinds of atomic terms (*constants*, *variables*, and *parameters*) which we will describe in the following.
+Terms are composed of applications, several built-in operators of the language (e.g. for performing computations, see [computation](#computation)), and three kinds of atomic terms (*constants*, *variables*, and *parameters*) which we will describe in the following.
 A *function* is an atomic term having a function type.
 The standard `let` binder can be used for specifying terms that contain common subterms, which is treated as syntax sugar.